ijoe7/my_app_sample/README.md

 #Tutorial
-This is a tutorial run.
+This is a tutorial run